-Today, 31% of British women are the main financial provider in their family, an impressive rise of 80% in the past 15 years.
+Today, a third of British women are the main financial provider in their family, an impressive rise of 80% in the past 15 years.
 This is a welcome and clear sign of greater gender equality and something that should be celebrated and encouraged.

 Divorce legislation in the UK is gender neutral, but it is a different matter when it comes to the court applying it as such.